How to claim higher rate tax relief on pension contributions

 But many higher-rate taxpayers don’t realise that this relief won’t happen automatically – you have to claim it.

-What is higher rate tax relief?
+What is higher rate tax relief on pension contributions?

 Tax relief is the principle that all the income you pay into a pension scheme should be exempt from income tax.